Overview of Microsoft Entra certificate-based authentication

 - User sign-ins to web browser-based applications on all platforms.

-- User sign-ins to Office mobile apps, including Outlook, OneDrive, and so on.
+- User sign-ins to Office mobile apps on iOS/Android platforms as well as Office native apps in Windows, including Outlook, OneDrive, and so on.

 - User sign-ins on mobile native browsers.

 - Support for granular authentication rules for multifactor authentication by using the certificate issuer Subject and policy OIDs.